Rental property checklist

 · How does the inside of the house look?
 Do the lights work?
 Is there water from all the taps?

 · Does the house look and feel secure?
 Can the doors and windows be opened and closed easily?
+Do the doors and windows have professionally installed double glazing?
 How good are the locks on the doors?

 · Does the house have enough electrical outlets?